learn-co-curriculum/swift-math-readme/Math.md

 let momsOrder = "eat your vegetables!"
 ````

-Strings may form the backbone of displaying instructions and values to the user, but numbers (and especially mathematical operations on those numbers) are necessary for actually drawing that text to the screen, as well as pretty much every thing the operating system and your applications do, from computing how many days are left in a subscripton to centering a button in window.
+Strings may form the backbone of displaying instructions and values to the user, but numbers (and especially mathematical operations on those numbers) are necessary for actually drawing that text to the screen, as well as pretty much every thing the operating system and your applications do, from computing how many days are left in a subscription to centering a button in window.

 Another kind of number are Float and Double, which represent decimal values such as 0.5 or 3.14159.
 The difference between Float and Double is magnitude and precision: Floats are represented in 32 bits and Doubles are represented in 64 bits, so Doubles have the potential for greater magnitude and precision.